Trauma Informed Care Training

-This workshop is designed to increase participants’ ability to support individuals who have experienced traumatic events.
+This trauma informed care training is designed to increase participants’ ability to support individuals who have experienced traumatic events.
 It aims to promote understanding of how childhood trauma impacts a child’s beliefs, behaviour, and development and provide staff and volunteers with supportive trauma-informed tools and strategies.
+The course provides participants with a number of coaching tools and self-coaching tools to use with clients to assist them in building resilience, self-regulate and replace what may be maladaptive coping strategies with ones which meet their needs in a healthier way.

 The Scottish Health Survey 2019 looked at ACE’s which included